grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 			* Though that rebel group might be the oppressors in 6 months
 			* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
 			* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
-		* There's a weakness in the motivation for the Grackle to continue the chase after Stilt City -- need to figure out why they continue so aggressively at that point
 	* "It's the same sensation as sticking your hand into a shit-filled toilet bowl."
 * spotted from above:
+	* [ ] After leaving stilt city they lose the Grackle.
+The assumption is floated that the Grackle gave up the chase because they know the Prospect no longer has cargo.
 	* [ ] delete either the spotting, or the suspended in the water column and damaged sequence, or both
 		* Might be better at this point to move right to the garbage gyre
 * bicycle race: